ayushbits/pe-ocr-sanskrit/README.md

 ### dev-transliterate-scripts/
 - contains scripts to transliterate words from from SLP1 to Dev and vice-versa
 ## OCR images and their annotation
-- ocr-data/ folder contains complete test set of 500 images and their corresponding groundtruth.
+- OCR-Images-Annotation/ folder contains books containing test set of 500 images and their corresponding groundtruth.
+- BHS refers to Brahmastura Bhashyam
+- GG refers to Grahalaghava of Ganesh Daivajna
+- GOS refers to Goladhyaya

 ### Citation:
 ```bibtex